 Between 1810 and today, Oktoberfest has taken place every year with the exception of only the 25 times Oktoberfest has been cancelled.

-When and where is Oktoberfest?
+When and where is Oktoberfest in 2021?

 Oktoberfest takes place each year from mid-late September to early October.
 Yes, the majority of Oktoberfest is actually in September.
 Bazinga.